caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 * Project initiation inspired by [Elements of AI: Building AI course](https://buildingai.elementsofai.com/), presented by the [University of Helsinki and Open University](https://www.helsinki.fi/en/admissions-and-education/open-university/multidisciplinary-themed-modules/artificial-intelligence-collection)

-* Prohect concept motivated by a firsthand view of how the opioid epidemic silently devastates rural families and communities.
+* Project concept motivated by a firsthand view of how the opioid epidemic silently devastates rural families and communities.

 * Dashboard idea inspired by state-level opioid dashboards, such as the ["Dose of Reality" Opioid Dashboard from the Washington State Department of Health Services](https://www.dhs.wisconsin.gov/opioids/dashboards.htm)